epi2me-labs/wf-somatic-variation/README.md

 1. `--min_sv_length`: minimum size of SVs to call
 1. `--min_support`: minimum number of reads to support an SV call
 1. `--vaf_threshold`: sites with variant allele frequency (VAF) below this value will be filtered out
-1. `--severus_args`: additional arguments for Severus
+1. `--severus_args`: additional arguments for Severus; note this will override the default options used (`--single-bp --resolve-overlaps --between-junction-ins`).

 SVs called using the GRCh37 or GRCh38 genomes can be annotated using [SnpEff](https://pcingola.github.io/SnpEff/) by setting `--annotation true`.